-After a rough first week in the majors, Taylor Trammell makes his mark in the Mariners’ extra-innings win over Twins
+After a rough first week in the majors, Taylor Trammell makes his mark in the Mariners’ 10-inning win over Twins

 Kikuchi’s only blemish was Cruz’s two-run home run — an opposite-field shot on an outside breaking pitch — in the third inning.
 It was the fourth homer of the season for the 40-year-old Cruz.

-Keynan Middleton shut the door on the Twins in the 10th inning, retiring Buxton on a hard groundout for the final out and stranding the extra-innings runner at second base.
+Keynan Middleton shut the door on the Twins in the 10th inning, retiring Buxton on a hard ground out for the final out and stranding the extra-innings runner at second base.
 It was Middleton’s first save with the Mariners.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.